A $400+ Value

 The amazing doctors and dental specialists at Gentle Dental offer personalized care that you can trust to enhance your smile and overall well-being.

+Laser treatment is worth considering when a periodontist recommends it for periodontal disease because it can remove infected tissue and support healing with less tissue trauma than many traditional surgical approaches.
 Laser treatment has advanced the field of dentistry and is becoming increasingly popular.
+The American Academy of Periodontology notes that treatment choice should be based on probing depths, bone loss, and overall periodontal diagnosis rather than on symptoms alone (American Academy of Periodontology, 2024).
 Laser treatment is worth considering due to its many benefits and reduced risks of complications.
-Laser treatment tends to lower your risk of bleeding and developing infection.
-It also is a relatively comfortable procedure and does not require much recovery time.
+Laser treatment tends to lower your risk of bleeding and developing an infection.
+It is also a relatively comfortable procedure and does not require much recovery time.

+The longevity of results depends on how advanced the periodontal disease was, how well the infection is controlled, and whether the patient follows maintenance care.
 Laser gum treatment yields a high success rate.
 On average, the results of laser gum treatment typically last several years longer than traditional gum surgery.
 As a result, you will often need fewer future treatments.
+In a 2023 systematic review of periodontal laser therapy, most studies reported comparable clinical improvement to conventional therapy when lasers were used appropriately as part of periodontal care (Journal of Periodontology, 2023).

+Most side effects are short-term and usually improve within a few days.
 Laser gum treatment may result in potential side effects.
 These include mild discomfort, tooth and gum sensitivity, and mild gum discoloration.
 If you are experiencing more extreme symptoms such as severe pain, swelling, or fever, these may indicate an infection.
 Contact your dental professional immediately if you experience any side effects of laser gum treatment.
+Any periodontal procedure can cause temporary soreness, but persistent swelling or fever are not typical healing reactions and should be evaluated by your periodontist right away.

+Yes, although uncommon, the main risks include infection, tissue scarring, and temporary sensitivity, especially if aftercare instructions are not followed closely.
 As with any procedure, there can be risks or complications associated.
-Although uncommon, lasers may be associated with scarring to gum tissue, gum tissue color staining, and infection.
+Although uncommon, lasers may be associated with scarring of gum tissue, gum tissue color staining, and infection.
 If you notice any signs of damage or infection, consult with your dental professional immediately.
+For readers comparing options, the FDA advises that dental lasers should be used by trained clinicians and are not a substitute for careful periodontal diagnosis and follow-up care (FDA, 2024).

 49 Convenient Locations throughout Massachusetts and New Hampshire